garynguyen1295/Project_1/paper/paper.md

 ###Description

 Github is a repository site where we store and update the content of our working project.
 Github is typically useful in group projects, especially when we work on the same workflow.
-While Git allows us to add , commit and track changes and thus communicate with each other more effectively.
+Git allows us to add , commit and track changes and thus communicate with each other more effectively.
 Github is like the interface where we can see the end-results of those changes.

-### Role
+###Role

 We would work on our project using command lines and built-in software from our computers, and then commit those changes using Git tool.
 Then we'll be able to see changes we made on our Github repository.
 Our collaborators can also see these changes as well.

 ##*iv/ Pandoc*